A Geometric Theory for Hypergraph Matching: Space barriers and divisibility barriers.

 To motivate the results of this paper it is instructive to consider the extremal examples for the minimum degree problems.
 Consider a graph $G_1$ on $n$ vertices whose edges are all pairs incident to some set $S$ of size $n/2-1$.
 Then $\delta(G_1)=n/2-1$, and $G_1$ has no perfect matching, as each edge of a matching $M$ uses a vertex in $S$, so $|M| \le |S|$; we say that $G_1$ has a {\em space barrier}.
 Now suppose $n/2$ is odd and consider a graph $G_2$ on $n$ vertices consisting of two disjoint complete graphs of size $n/2$.
 Then $\delta(G_2)=n/2-1$, and $G_2$ has no perfect matching, but for the different reason that edges have even size; we say that $G_2$ has a {\em divisibility barrier}.

 While these two examples are equally good for graphs, for general $k$-graphs a separation occurs.
 For $G_1$ we take a $k$-graph whose edges are all $k$-tuples incident to some set $S$ of size $n/k-1$; this satisfies $\delta(G_1)=n/k-1$.
 For $G_2$ we take a $k$-graph whose edges are all $k$-tuples that have an even size intersection with some set $S$ such that $n/2-1 \le |S| \le (n+1)/2$ and $|S|$ is odd; this satisfies $\delta(G_1)=n/2-k+C$, being one of the extremal constructions in the result of \cite{RRS} mentioned above.
 One should also note that space is a robust obstruction to matchings, in that the size of a maximum matching in $G_1$ may be decreased by decreasing $|S|$, whereas divisibility is not robust, in the sense that any construction similar to $G_2$ has an almost perfect matching.
 In fact, R\"odl, Ruci\'nski and Szemer\'edi~\cite{RRS2} showed that the minimum degree threshold for a matching of size $n/k-t$ with $t \ge k-2$ is $n/k-t$.
 Thus we see a sharp contrast between the thresholds for perfect matching and almost perfect matching.

+The main message of this paper is that space and divisibility are the determining factors for perfect matchings in hypergraphs under quite general conditions, and that these factors are inherently geometric.
+The first part of the geometric theory was anticipated by a result on fractional perfect matchings in~\cite{RRS2} that we generalise here.
+The key point is that fractional perfect matchings correspond to representing a constant vector as a convex combination of edge vectors, so non-existence of fractional perfect matchings can be exploited in geometric form via separating hyperplanes.
+Furthermore, the fractional problem has bearing on the original problem through standard `regularity machinery', which converts a fractional solution into a matching covering all but $o(n)$ vertices for large $n$.